thinkthoughts/antiviolent-prompt-protocol/README.md

-# Antiviolent Prompt Protocol (Tutorial App)
+# Antiviolent Prompt Protocol (AVPP)

-This is a learning-friendly fork of avpp.app designed to teach how prompt-signing resists collapse.
+This is a learning-friendly fork of avpp.app demonstrates how memory-structured prompt-signing resists solar system collapse.

 ## How to Use